 The Department participates in the International Fuel Tax Agreement (IFTA).
 IFTA is an agreement among member jurisdictions whereby commercial license fees are collected and reallocated based on a proration of miles traveled in each jurisdiction.
-Net revenues recorded during Fiscal Year 2015 were \$2,694,453.
+Net revenues recorded during Fiscal Years 2016 and 2015 were \$1,947,891 and \$2,694,453, respectively.